Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/New-AzOracleDatabaseCloudExadataInfrastructure.md

 Zone                                                      : {2}
 ```

-Creates a Cloud Exadata Infrastructure resource.
+Create a Cloud Exadata Infrastructure resource.
-For more information, execute `Get-Help New-AzOracleDatabaseCloudExadataInfrastructure`
+For more information, execute `Get-Help New-AzOracleDatabaseCloudExadataInfrastructure`.